Arithmetic sums and products of infinite multiple zeta-star values: Introduction

 Theorem \ref{low} and Theorem \ref{grea} provide partial results for the questions proposed by the first author in Remark $4.4$, \cite{lit}.
-Theorem \ref{grea} is quite suprized to us.
+Although Theorem \ref{low} is similar to the case of continued fractions, Theorem \ref{grea} is quite different from the case of continued fractions.
 The Newhouse Thickness Theorem states that the arithmetic sum is an interval if $ t(C_1) \cdot t(C_2) \geq 1. $ Here the Cantor sets satisfy that the maximum gap of $C_1$ does not exceed the diameter of $C_2$ and conversely.
 One can apply the Newhouse Thickness theorem to show that

 is a closed interval.
 Here $\overline{\tau(\mathcal{T}_2)}$ is the closure of ${\tau(\mathcal{T}_2)} $.
 Although the maps $\eta$ and $\tau$ have the same order structure, the two Cantor sets $\overline{\eta(\mathcal{T}_p)}$ and $\overline{\tau(\mathcal{T}_p)}$ behave very differently.